J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Tried starting fresh with the mapping challenge, finally got it to work after studying some examples, and also managed to get some basic pan/zoom behaviour.
 Now I can get started with the meteorite data.

 Imported the data and managed to get it to show, which was a lot quicker and easier than can be said for the base map.
 But the points need some functionality, right now they're a load of black blobs that nobody wants to look at.
+I looked up how to render them as circles instead and apply the co-ordinates properly, and set up a scale for meteorite mass, though that was tricky to get right due to the wide range.
+Finally managed to get something working and looking reasonable.
+Next up will be getting some tooltips so I have more than just a load of circles.

 **Thoughts:** Finally, some progress with this thing.
 I'm still not satisfied with how much I understand what's going on; I may try some more maps after this one.